sanko/Finance-Robinhood/README.md

 You can create new Finance::Robinhood::Watchlist objects with this.
 Here, your code would create a new one named "Energy".

+Note that only alphanumeric characters and understore are allowed in watchlist names.
+No whitespace, etc.

 ## `delete_watchlist( ... )`

+    my $watchlist = $rh->create_watchlist( 'Energy' );
     $rh->delete_watchlist( $watchlist );

+    $rh->create_watchlist( 'Energy' );
+    $rh->delete_watchlist( 'Energy' );

 You may remove a watchlist with this method.
+The argument may either be a Finance::Robinhood::Watchlist object or the name of the watchlist as a string.

 If you clobber the watchlist named 'Default', it will be recreated with popular securities the next time you open any of the official apps.